cdunn-dev/Vici-Frontend/packages/vici-native/ViciMVP_New/BUILD_FIX_PLAN.md

    - "'async' call in a function that does not support concurrency"
    - "Call can throw, but it is not marked with 'try' and the error is not handled"
    - "Value of type 'any AuthServiceProtocol' has no member 'getCurrentUser'"
+   - "'logger' is inaccessible due to 'private' protection level"

+6. **Type Accessibility Issues**:
+   - "Cannot find type 'APIError' in scope" in multiple services
+   - Properties in error types need to be made public (errorCode, errorDescription, etc.)

 ### Implementation Plan